asveloper/meteor-react-material-app/README.md

 Our Meteor + React + Material UI is ready and we can now start coding!

-<br><br>

-We don't use any router in this example so, let's attach the react component when Meteor is ready.

 <pre>
   // client/startup.jsx
   Meteor.startup(function () {